hc-tcg/HC-TCG-bot/README.md

 To install dependencies directly, run `pip install -r requirements.txt`

 Optionally, also install tqdm using `pip install tqdm` to see a progress bar when loading card data.

+The bot is ran as a package, `python -m bot`

 ## Formatting and code style
 We use ruff for formatting and linting, and mypy for type checking.